Parasdeveloper8/Laboratory/README.md

 - You can post questions.
 - You can search for videos.
 - You can search for answers.
+- You can find accurate mean,mode and median answers from just image.

   1.Gravitational force calculator